-{[40} As an appellate court, we neither weigh the evidence nor judge the credibility of witnesses.
+{¶31} As an appellate court, we neither weigh the evidence nor judge the credibility of witnesses.
 Our role is to determine whether there is relevant, competent and credible evidence, upon which the fact finder could base its judgment.
 Cross Truck v.
 Jeffries, 5th Dist.
 Stark No. CA-5758, 1981 WL 6321(Feb.
 10, 1982).
 "Reviewing courts should accord deference to the trial court's decision because the trial court has had the opportunity to observe the witnesses' demeanor, gestures, and voice inflections that cannot be conveyed to us through the written record, Miller v.
 Miller, 37 Ohio St. 3d 71, 523 N.E.2d 846(1988).

-{¶41} In the present case, the trial court's decision indicates it considered the best interest factors.
-Upon review of the record, it is clear that the record supports the trial court's finding that granting the motion for permanent custody is in the children's best interest.
-The trial court concluded the children's need for legally secure placement could not be achieved without awarding permanent custody to SCJFS

-{¶42} The record makes clear that Father failed to complete the majority of the case plan provided by SCJFS and failed to meet even the basic needs of the children.

-{q43} Father failed to maintain stable housing.
-Father failed to maintain stable employment.
-Father failed to maintain his sobriety, and further, was incarcerated for much of the time.
-Father failed to address his mental health concerns and was still abusing drugs during the pendency of this case.
-The record does not demonstrate that if he had been offered different case plan services, or additional time to complete services the result would have been different.
+- {¶32} In the present case, the trial court's decision indicates it considered the best interest factors.
+Upon review of the record, it is clear that the record supports the trial court's finding that granting the motion for permanent custody is in S.W.s' best interest.
+The trial court concluded the child's need for legally secure placement could not be achieved without awarding permanent custody to SCJFS - {¶33} The record makes clear that Mother failed to complete the majority of the case plan provided by SCJFS and failed to meet even the basic needs of the child. - {¶34} Mother failed to maintain stable housing.
+Mother failed to maintain stable employment.
+Mother failed to maintain appropriate relationships.
+Mother was sporadic with her medications and attempts at her case plan.
+The record does not demonstrate that if she had been offered different case plan services, or additional time to complete services the result would have been different.